 NAIST assigned various patent families to 22nd Century in 2010, including the NBB technology.
 Also in 2010, a University of Minnesota clinical trial, led by Dr. Dorothy Hatsukami who is a member of FDA’s Tobacco Products Scientific Advisory Committee known as TPSAC, demonstrated that VLN cigarettes (made exclusively with 22nd Century’s proprietary tobacco) used over a 6-week treatment period are effective for smoking cessation (Hatsukami et al. 2010).
 22nd Century also completed development of an improved VLN cigarette to continue clinical trials with the company’s proprietary VLN cigarettes for use in smoking cessation.

 2011 was quite an eventful year for the company.
 In January, 22nd Century became a publicly traded company in conjunction with $5.4 million of private investment.
-Shares of 22nd Century Group, Inc. are traded under the stock symbol XXII.
+Shares of 22nd Century Group, Inc. are traded under the stock symbol XXII (NYSE MKT:XXII).
 22nd Century received FDA clearance for its Investigational New Drug (IND) Application in July and sponsored a Phase II-B clinical trial for its X-22 smoking cessation aid in development, a prescription-based smoking cessation aid consisting of a kit of very low nicotine (VLN) cigarettes.
-22nd Century licensed Hercules Pharmaceuticals LLC, its pharmaceutical subsidiary, exclusive worldwide rights to X-22.
+22nd Century licensed Heracles Pharmaceuticals LLC, its pharmaceutical subsidiary, exclusive worldwide rights to X-22.

 Other notable company events that occurred in 2011: 22nd Century entered into a 3-year R&D agreement with University of Virginia, and Goodrich Tobacco Company, LLC, 22nd Century’s tobacco product subsidiary, introduced two super-premium cigarette brands into the U.S. market and delivered more than 9 million SPECTRUM® research cigarettes.
 SPECTRUM® was developed by 22nd Century for NIDA, a department of the National Institutes of Health (NIH), and is strictly for independent research purposes.

-For noteworthy company events that occurred in 2013, please see current news.
+For recent noteworthy company events, please see current news.